jewettaij/cellpack2moltemplate/README.md

     cellpack2lt.py -in HIV-1_0.1.cpr -out system.lt      # -- or --
     cellpack2lt.py  <  HIV-1_0.1.cpr  >   system.lt

-where "HIV-1_0.1.cpr" is a JSON file in CellPACK output format, and "system.lt" is the corresponding file converted to moltemplate format
+...where "HIV-1_0.1.cpr" is a file created by CellPACK, and "system.lt" is the corresponding file converted to moltemplate format.

 ##  Description

 ![Initial test of cellpack2lt.py on an HIV virus structure created with CellPACK, converted into moltemplate format, and rendered using VMD](./doc/images/HIV_test_2017-10-23_LR.jpg)

-cellpack2lt.py converts json formatted files created by CellPACK into moltemplate format.
+cellpack2lt.py converts JSON files created by CellPACK into moltemplate format.
-These files can be read by moltemplate and converted into files which the LAMMPS simulation program can read using the following command:
+These files can subsequently be converted into files which the LAMMPS simulation software can read using the following command:

     moltemplate system.lt